Dr8ton/craftista/AWS_DEPLOYMENT_PLAN.md

 **Progress Note:**
 As of October 21, 2025, Phase 1: Network Foundation has been fully defined in the Terraform configuration files (`terraform/`).
 The next step is to run `terraform init` and `terraform plan` from within the `terraform/` directory to validate the configuration.

+---

+**Progress Note (October 24, 2025):**

+Today, we successfully implemented and validated Phase 1.
+The key activities and concepts covered were:

+*   **Secure Credential Management:**
+    *   Initially explored using environment variables (`source .secrets`).
+    *   Pivoted to a more secure and explicit method for Terraform: using a `terraform.tfvars` file to hold secrets.
+    *   Updated `.gitignore` to exclude `*.tfvars`, `*.tfstate`, and `*.tfstate.backup` files to prevent committing secrets and state.

+*   **Terraform Core Workflow:**
+    *   **`terraform init`**: Initialized the project, downloading the AWS provider.
+Discussed the `.terraform.lock.hcl` file and its role in ensuring dependency consistency.
+    *   **`terraform plan`**: Generated an execution plan to preview changes.
+    *   **`terraform apply`**: Successfully applied the plan, creating the VPC, subnets, Internet Gateway, NAT Gateway, and route tables in AWS.
+    *   **`terraform destroy`**: Successfully destroyed all created resources to manage costs while development on Phase 2 is pending.
+The NAT Gateway was identified as the primary hourly cost.

+*   **State & Verification:**
+    *   **`terraform.tfstate`**: Learned that this file is Terraform's "memory," mapping the code to real-world resources.
+    *   **`terraform show`**: Used this command to inspect the state file and verify that all resources were gone after the destroy operation.
+    *   **Drift**: Discussed the concept of "drift" (when real-world state differs from Terraform's state) and how `terraform import` is used to bring existing resources under Terraform's management.

+**Next Step:** The project is in a clean state and is ready to begin implementing **Phase 2: Compute & Security**.

+---

+**Progress Note (October 26, 2025):**

+Today, we began implementing Phase 2, focusing on the security group configuration.
+Key activities included:

+*   **SSH Key Management:**
+    *   Generated a new SSH key pair (`craftista-key`) for accessing the EC2 instances.
+    *   Created a Terraform resource (`aws_key_pair`) to manage the public key within AWS, practicing Infrastructure as Code for credentials.

+*   **Security Group Best Practices:**
+    *   Learned the difference between inline and standalone security group rules.
+    *   Adopted the modern best practice of using standalone `aws_vpc_security_group_ingress_rule` and `aws_vpc_security_group_egress_rule` resources for clarity and to avoid dependency issues.

+*   **Implementing a Bastion Host:**
+    *   Pivoted from the original plan to incorporate a bastion host for improved security.
+    *   Created a new security group, `sg-bastion`, to allow SSH access from the internet.
+    *   Modified the `sg-frontend` and `sg-backend` security groups to only allow SSH access from the `sg-bastion` group, significantly reducing the attack surface.

+**Next Step:** The security group configuration is complete.
+The next step is to define the EC2 instances in Terraform, including the new bastion host.